carbonplan/research/articles/carbon-removal-mechanisms/index.md

-      { from: 'land', to: 'material', type: 'enhanced' }, { from: 'material', to: 'geological', type: 'enhanced' }, { from: 'land', to: 'atmosphere', type: 'avoided' }, ],
+      { from: 'land', to: 'material', type: 'enhanced' }, { from: 'material', to: 'geological', type: 'enhanced' }, { from: 'land', to: 'atmosphere', type: 'avoided' }, { from: 'material', to: 'atmosphere', type: 'avoided' }, ],
   }}
 />